 The color black, with all its ominous implications, is, in fact, tailor-made for 21st Century architecture.
-While a black-washed Victorian or Tudor morphs into an architectural cliche of foreboding doom, black lends the clean lines and geometric volumes of modern architecture a stark, sophisticated dynamism.
-This summer house in Tjajkovski, Sweden is one of many examples of contemporary architecture which showcases black as an aesthetic feature—and it’s a personal favorite here at 2Modern.
-Designed by architectural firm Tham & Videgård, the already striking angles, extreme horizontal profile and external detailing of the glass and wood Archipelago House are rendered only more dramatic by its rich black stain.
-As an even more dramatic counterpoint, the inside of the Archipelago house is predominantly white—but today being Halloween, it’s only black that has us transfixed.
+While a black-washed Victorian or Tudor morphs into a cliche of foreboding doom, black lends the clean lines and geometric volumes of modern architecture a stark, sophisticated dynamism.
+This summer house in Tjajkovski, Sweden is one of many examples of contemporary architecture which injects black as an aesthetic feature—and it’s a particular favorite here at 2Modern.

 Images: Åke E:son Lindman